Make Kimchi at Home: The Real Baechu Method

 The Actual Method: What You Need and How Long It Takes

-Start with one head of napa cabbage (about 2 pounds).
-Cut it lengthwise into quarters, then soak in a brine of 2 tablespoons salt per quart of water for 4-6 hours.
-This softens the leaves and seasons them evenly.
-Rinse thoroughly.
+Grab a head of napa cabbage (around 2 pounds).
+Slice it into quarters, then soak in salty water (2 tablespoons salt per quart) for 4-6 hours.
+This softens the leaves.
+Rinse well.

-While the cabbage soaks, make the paste.
-Combine 3 tablespoons gochugaru, 2 tablespoons jeotgal (buy this at any Korean market or online—brands like Wang or Haechandle work), 1 tablespoon minced garlic, 1 teaspoon minced ginger, 1 teaspoon sugar, and 2 tablespoons water.
-Mix until it forms a thick slurry.
-Some recipes add fish sauce here instead of jeotgal, which is fine but less traditional.
+While the cabbage soaks, mix the paste: 3 tablespoons gochugaru, 2 tablespoons jeotgal (find it at Korean markets—Wang or Haechandle brands work), garlic, ginger, sugar, and water.
+Stir into a thick slurry.
+Some use fish sauce instead, but it’s not quite the same.

 Why Jeotgal Matters More Than Your Gochugaru Quality